coregameHD/blog.coregamehd.com/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🚀 Deployment

-This site is configured for deployment on **Vercel**.

-1. Connect your GitHub repository to Vercel
-2. Configure environment variables (PUBLIC_SITE_URL)
-3. Deploy!

-Vercel will automatically rebuild your site when you push changes to GitHub.

 ## 🙏 Credits